uabrc/uabrc.github.io/docs/cheaha/software/software.md

 For the above case, resolving errors involve deleting the `~/.local` directory.

-Here's an example of the correct procedure for installing `pip` packages within a `conda`:
+Here's an example of the correct procedure for installing `pip` packages within a `conda` environment:

 1. Load the `Miniforge` module using `module load Miniforge3`.
 1. Create or activate the desired `conda` environment.
 Please refer to the [`conda` documentation](../../workflow_solutions/using_conda.md#create-an-environment)